Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/References/Glossary.md

 description : []
 ```

-- **id** - The identifying value of the model, all models start their id with "ab_".
+- **id** - The identifying value of the glossary item, all glossary items start their id with "gl_".
-- **type** - Used for broad categorization, all models have the type "Model".
+- **type** - Used for broad categorization, all glossary item have the type "GLossary".
-- **source** - Where the model comes from.
-Currently, it's expected all models will have the source "core".
+- **source** - Where the glossary item comes from.
+Currently, it's expected all glossary items will have the source "core".
-- **tags** - A series of tags which identify what kind of model something is, see [Tags](../Tags.md) for more information.
+- **tags** - A series of tags which identify what kind of glossary item something is, see [Tags](../Tags.md) for more information.
-- **name** - The name of the model.
+- **name** - The name of the glossary item.
-- **description** - Specially formatted array of information included in the model, see [Description](../Description.md) for more informaiton.
+- **description** - Specially formatted array of information included in the glossary item, see [Description](../Description.md) for more informaiton.

 ## Example